-In this test, the A57 stands out notably in its performance, but it is still affected by the bottleneck, even so, it almost triples the performance of the 3600.
-The third test is union; the results are shown in Figure 4.
+In this test, the A57 stands out notably in its performance, but it is still affected by the bottleneck.
+Even so, it almost triples the performance of the 3600.
+The third test is a union test; the results are shown in Fig. 4.